 Commonly referred to as Co2 blasting, the process propels dry ice particles at the surface to be cleaned through the use of compressed air.
 Upon contact with the surface, the dry ice particles evaporate harmlessly into the air after removing contaminants.
-This process is also non-conductive, non-abrasive and environmentally-friendly, so it can be performed in almost any setting.
+Dry ice blasting boat hulls is also non-conductive, non-abrasive and environmentally-friendly, so it can be performed in almost any setting.
 The only debris associated with dry ice blast cleaning is the removed contaminants, which can be vacuumed or swept up during cleanup.

 Dry ice blasting has several advantages over other blasting methods such as water and soda blasting.
 The dry ice sanitizes the desired surface making it more difficult for algae, mussels and slime to reattach.
 Dry ice blasting can also be used on propellers, engine equipment, water intake valves, condensers and heat exchangers can all be cleaned without removal of the equipment.
 Water and soda blasting also leave behind additional contaminated particles, while dry ice leaves none.